blackbaud/skyux-lib-addin-client/README.md

 });
 ```

-Finally, you can show a toast using the `showToast` method:
+You can show a toast using the `showToast` method:

 ```js
 public showToast() {